ACE-EPSCoR-Visualization/visualization-goals/README.md

 Need to document the framework for providing these datasets to this visualization group so we can have CIS apply this framework to the other test cases in years 4 and 5.
 Goal have a visualization framework in place for SCTC by end of Year 3.
 Goal for Y2 would be to identify, document, and deliver the base data needed for visualization.

+Melo's Q's: What data would be covered in the core datasets?